Skip to Main Content

 Clinical Trial Protocol

 The Sponsor Lead pharmacist must write/review the IMP related sections of the protocol for safety and integrity of the research purpose.
-This must be done by cross-checking with the safety reference document available (Investigator Brochure (IB) or Summary or Product Characteristics (SmPC)) and the investigational medicinal product dossier when available.
+This must be done by cross-checking with the safety reference document available (Investigator Brochure (IB) or Summary or Product Characteristics (SmPC)) the investigational medicinal product dossier and the non-investigational medicinal product dossier when available.
+For NIMPs and IMPs a simplified dossier is accepted for authorised and unmodified medicinal products.

 Protocol sections related to IMP management include but are not restricted to: